Saturday, September 14, 2013

 Is it about a father avenging his daughter's death?
 Or is it about his mission to revolt against a rotten system?
 Is it a crime drama around land-mafia?
 Or is it purely philosophising good vs evil?
 Well, its all of this, and its all over the place.
 There are too many things going on in here for it to earnestly hold your attention.

-Naseeruddin Shah is one of those few actors who can make a hero out a common man.
+Naseeruddin Shah is one of those few actors who can make a hero out of a common man.
 He gives a decent performance as John Day (the protagonist) but I've seen better of him.
-After A Wednesday, breaking your own benchmark can be tough.
+After A Wednesday, breaking one's own benchmark can be tough.
 Randeep Hooda is a great actor.
 He just needs to be more experimental lest he gets repetitive.
 For the keen, John Day is a DVD watch.

 (The film has some repulsively gruesome scenes that might not go down too well with the faint-hearted).